Duality pairs, phantom maps, and definability in triangulated categories: Introduction

-In the final section, we show that by using a nerve construction on an Auslander-Gruson-Jensen duality triple, one can define a duality triple on the corresponding functor categories.
-This enables an investigation between duality pairs in these two settings.
-In particular, by considering an assignment $(-)_0$ which produces a class in $\T$ from a class in $\Mod{\T^{\c}}$ by restricting to representables, we are able to show that all duality classes in an Auslander-Gruson-Jensen duality triple come from a duality class in a functor category.
+As previously discussed, purity in a compactly generated triangulated category $\T$ is determined by purity in the category $\Mod{\T^{\c}}$ of additive functors $(\T^{\mrm{c}})^{\mrm{op}}\to\ab$.
+Since duality pairs concern purity, one may naturally ask whether duality pairs in $\T$ can be related to duality pairs in $\Mod{\T^{\c}}$.
+This is the main study of \cref{dpinducedbyfunctors}, where we show that by using a nerve construction one can construct an appropriate structure to define duality pairs on the corresponding functor categories.
+By considering an assignment $(-)_0$ which produces a class in $\T$ from a class in $\Mod{\T^{\c}}$ by restricting to representable functors, we are able to show that all duality classes in an Auslander--Gruson--Jensen duality triple come from a duality class in a functor category.
 Moreover, this assignment refines to duality pairs that are symmetric, and even definable.
-The main results are summarised in the following theorem. \begin{thm*}[\cref{symmlift},~\cref{defsymlift},~\cref{dplift}] Let $(\T,\U,Q)$ be an Auslander-Gruson-Jensen duality triple, and let $(\X,\Y)$ be a duality pair on $(\T,\U,Q)$. \begin{enumerate} \item There exists a duality pair $(\A,\B)$ where $\A \subseteq \Mod{\T^\c}$ and $\B \subseteq \Mod{\U^\c}$, such that $\A_0 = \X$ and $\B_0 \subseteq \Y$. \item If $(\X,\Y)$ is a symmetric duality pair, then there exists a symmetric duality pair $(\A,\B)$ where $\A \subseteq \Mod{\T^\c}$ and $\B \subseteq \Mod{\U^\c}$, such that $\A_0 = \X$ and $\B_0 = \Y$.
-Moreover, if $\X$ and $\Y$ are definable then so are $\A$ and $\B$. \end{enumerate} \end{thm*}
+The main results are summarised in the following theorem.